gohugoio/hugo/content/taxonomies/displaying.md

 ## 4. Rendering a Site's Taxonomies

-If you wish to display the list of all keys for an taxonomy, you can find retrieve them from the `.Site` variable which is available on every page.
+If you wish to display the list of all keys for a taxonomy, you can find retrieve them from the `.Site` variable which is available on every page.

 This may take the form of a tag cloud, a menu or simply a list.